-0-3 credits (up to 360 lab hrs total)

-The student nurse internship provides

-clinical experience between SWOCC and a

-local clinical site that operates from midJune until the beginning of fall term.
-It is a

-position that nursing students may apply for

-during spring quarter of the first year of the

-nursing program.
-Students work under the

-direction of a registered nurse and function

-as a support person on designated nursing
+0-3 credits (up to 360 lab hrs total) The CNA Work Experience provides. clinical experience between SWOCC and a local clinical site that operates from mid-June until the beginning of fall term.
+It is a position that nursing students may apply for during spring quarter of the first year of the nursing program.
+Students work under the direction of a registered nurse and function as a support person on designated nursing units in the hospital.
+Students are expected to safely practice within their scope of knowledge and in accordance with the policies and procedures of the designated clinical site.